 Headwinds and the Economy

 It is important to bear in mind, however, that many “initial conditions” prevailing prior to this financial shock were perceptibly better than in the early 1990s.
 Unemployment, interest rates, and inflation were all lower at the outset of the latest period of turmoil than in the previous headwinds episode.
-Equally important, the financial condition of both most banking and nonfinancial businesses was relatively healthier at the onset of recent problems.
+Equally important, the financial condition of both banking and nonfinancial businesses was healthier at the onset of recent problems.